MonoGame/docs.monogame.github.io/articles/monogame/howto/graphics/HowTo_FitCameraToScene.md

 requireMSLicense: true
 ---

-## Positioning the Camera to View All Objects in a Scene
+## Overview

-### To position the camera to view all objects in a scene
+## To position the camera to view all objects in a scene

 1. Create a [BoundingSphere](xref:Microsoft.Xna.Framework.BoundingSphere) class that contains all of the objects in the scene.
 To create the sphere, loop through all of the objects in the scene, merging the [BoundingSphere](xref:Microsoft.Xna.Framework.BoundingSphere) classes that contain them with **CreateMerged**.